lampmerchant/tashpad/pcb/README.md

 | R1                    | 2.2kΩ      | 1        | standard 0.25W carbon film resistor    | TRU CFR0W4J0222        |
 | D1                    | Blue       | 1        | High efficiency 4000-8000mcd 5mm LED   | Kingbright WP7113VRCBC |

-Note: the common choke is recommended but pricey (about $5).
-You can always bridge the pads as show on the PCB.
+:information_source: The common choke is recommended but pricey (about $5).
+When building without one, you need to bridge the pads as shown on the PCB

-R1 + D1 combo replaces the 300Ω + 20mA LED combo by an high efficiency LED which will be run at 1mA.
-This put less load on the ADB bus and the recommended choice
+R1 + D1 combo replaces the 300Ω + 20mA LED combo by an high efficiency LED which will be run with only 1mA.
+This put less load on the ADB bus and is the recommended choice

 Using sockets is also recommended because it will allow you to reclaim the microcontroler if your board is broken.
 This will also allow you to upgrade the firmware if a future firmware is released.